Thunderbottom/grafana-export/README.md

 Usage of grafana-export:
   -api-key string
     	The API key to access the Grafana Instance.
+  -backup
+    	Backup the current set of downloaded dashboards to S3.
+Requires --bucket-name.
+  -bucket-key string
+    	The key to use for storing the backup inside the S3 bucket. (default "grafana-export") -bucket-name string
+    	Compress and upload the dashboards to the specified S3 bucket.
+Requires --backup.
+  -compress
+    	Create an archive of the exported dashboards folder.
   -dashboards-dir string
     	The directory where the Grafana dashboards are to be downloaded. (default "dashboards") -limit int